gifmura/media-sample-scala/README.md

 And following instructions are only for Mac OS X.

+But I prepared the Dockerize app [here](https://github.com/gifmura/docker-sample), so please use this for Windows or other.

 ## Usage

 *As with all Play projects, you must have JDK 1.8 and sbt installed.*